ujamii/fs_media_gallery/Documentation/Configuration/ExtensionManager/Index.rst

 If no action is defined, *all* available actions are selectable.

-.. _extConf.tx_fsmedia_gallery.list.flat.orderOptions:
+.. _extConf.tx_fsmedia_gallery.list.orderOptions:

-list.flat.orderOptions
+list.orderOptions
-""""""""""""""""""""""
+"""""""""""""""""

-Comma separated list of sort options for field ":ref:`Sort albums list by <flexforms.mediagallery.tabs.general.list.flat.orderBy>`" in flexforms.
+Comma separated list of sort options for field ":ref:`Sort albums list by <flexforms.mediagallery.tabs.general.list.orderBy>`" in flexforms.
 Available actions are:

 * datetime